Quiz-makers/quiz-up-server/infrastructure/local/README.md

 $ mvn clean install -DskipTests
 ```

-3. Open this folder in terminal and type
+3. Go to 'infrastructure/local' (this directory) in terminal and type
 ```
 $ docker-compose up
 ```